Overview

 Meeting Sign-Up Information

-Each 8th grade student will attend a transition meeting with their assigned school counselor and a parent/guardian.
+Each eighth grade student will attend a transition meeting with their assigned school counselor and a parent/guardian.
 During this meeting, we will review academic progress, discuss career aspirations and use this information to determine classes for high school.
 Students will select elective classes for, as well as complete a 4-year plan.

 Please use the sign-up links below for your student's assigned counselor, to choose a date and time that works best for you as a parent/guardian.
 Please know that these conferences will be completed during the school day and your student will be called out of class for this meeting.
-Dates range from January 14 - February 28, 2025.
+Dates range from January 16 - February 20, 2026.

 Miss Johnson: Last Names Starting with A-G